-The Centre for English Learning and Communication (CELC) and Faculty of Science co-developed SP1541 Exploring Science Communication through Popular Science, a compulsory course subsumed under the Writing pillar of the CHS Common Curriculum (see next section) for all Science students (except Environmental Studies students, NUSC and SPS students and students from any Residential Colleges) matriculated in AY2015/16 and beyond.
+CELC and FoS have co-developed SP1541 Communication Practices in Popular Science, a compulsory course subsumed under the Writing pillar of the CHS Common Curriculum (see next section) for all Science students (except for students in Environmental Studies, Pharmacy, Special Programme in Science (SPS), University Scholars Programme (USP) / NUS College (NUSC) and students from any Residential Colleges) matriculated in AY2015/2016 and beyond.
 Students are strongly advised to complete the course within the first year of study.
 Students who are required to read ES1000 and/or ES1103 should complete reading SP1541 within the first two years of study.